ircv3/ircv3-specifications/extensions/resume.md

 Occasionally, clients disconnect from IRC.
 What happens these days is that the client connects with a different nick, joins all their old channels again, waits for the old connection to time out (or manually kills it using services), and then changes back to their original nickname.

 This feature intends to vastly simplify this form of reconnection, and reduce the amount of nick-switching, `JOIN` and `QUIT` notices, and general disruption that other clients see when this happens.
+At the same time, one vital piece of information to convey on reconnection is that chat history may have been lost.
+This feature conveys this and also makes such a notice more specific than it currently is (by allowing reconnecting clients to specify exactly how much history they may have lost).

 ## Architecture